National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 N3C has developed a tool to facilitate the development of protocols known as the [Protocol Pad](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.9d509aa3-7c76-42b3-a891-076a6f450f37).: In the following sections we walk through recommended components of a protocol.
 Briefly, they are:  Protocol Design, Development, and Completion:

-## Protocol Outline
+### Protocol Outline

-❶ Protocol Design
+Protocol Design ❶

 1. Articulate administrative information
 1. Articulate research question
 1. Specify protocol
 1. Describe Patient, Intervention/Exposure, Comparator, Outcome (PI/ECO) elements in text

-❷ Protocol Development
+Protocol Development ❷

 1. Define PECOT elements as objects and data sets
 1. Assess data quality